Physics-Informed Singular-Value Learning for Cross-Covariances Forecasting in Financial Markets: Synthetic Data Validation

 \subsubsection{Benchmark II: Heavy-Tailed Bulk Models}

-The second family (Models 6--10 in Ref.~\cite{benaych2019optimal}) assesses performance under heavy-tailed regimes where the spectrum is broad and no explicit finite-rank spike component is planted.
-We define a rectangular matrix $\mathbf{W}$ of size $n \times 2 n$ (with $n:=n_x+n_y$) with entries drawn from a distribution which is either standard Gaussian (Model 6) or a symmetric heavy-tailed law with tail exponent $\alpha$ (Models 7--10).
-The population covariance matrix of the concatenated vector $(\mathbf{X}^\top,\mathbf{Y}^\top)^\top$ is defined as:
+The second benchmark corresponds to Models 6--10 in \textcite{benaych2019optimal}.
+We draw a rectangular matrix $\mathbf{W}\in\mathbb{R}^{n\times 2n}$, with $n:=n_x+n_y$, either from a Gaussian distribution or from a symmetric heavy-tailed law with tail exponent $\alpha$, and set

-and $\boldsymbol{\Sigma}_{XX}$, $\boldsymbol{\Sigma}_{XY}$, $\boldsymbol{\Sigma}_{YY}$ denote its blocks under the partition $n:=n_x+n_y$.
-Lower values of $\alpha$ represent heavier tails.
-In this construction, any cross-dependence between $\mathbf{X}$ and $\mathbf{Y}$ is not driven by isolated spikes but instead emerges from the random anisotropy of $\boldsymbol{\Sigma}$, whose eigenvalue distribution becomes increasingly dispersed as $\alpha$ decreases.
-Panel B of Table \ref{tab:synthetic_benchmarks} compares the estimators across varying tail exponents.
-In our simulations, the $\alpha=5$ instance is statistically indistinguishable from the Gaussian case, which is expected since $\alpha=5$ already has sufficiently light tails (finite fourth moment) and convergence to the Gaussian/universal regime is rapid at the considered sample sizes; we nevertheless report both cases to match the benchmark specification of Ref. ~\cite{benaych2019optimal}